Generic Name: clobetasol propionate

 Clobetasol Spray Description

-Clobetasol propionate is a white to almost white crystalline powder that is practically insoluble in water.
-Each gram of Clobetasol Propionate Spray, 0.05% contains 0.5 mg of clobetasol propionate, in a clear, colorless liquid composed of alcohol, isopropyl myristate, sodium lauryl sulfate, and undecylenic acid.
+Clobetasol propionate, USP is a white to cream crystalline powder that is soluble in acetone, in dimethyl sulfoxide, in chloroform, in methanol, and in dioxane; sparingly soluble in ethanol; slightly soluble in benzene and in diethyl ether; and practically insoluble in water.
+Each gram of clobetasol propionate spray, 0.05% contains 0.5 mg of clobetasol propionate, in a clear, colorless liquid composed of alcohol, isopropyl myristate, sodium lauryl sulfate, and undecylenic acid.

 Clobetasol Spray - Clinical Pharmacology

 Like other topical corticosteroids clobetasol propionate spray, 0.05% has anti-inflammatory, antipruritic, and vasoconstrictive properties.
 The mechanism of the anti-inflammatory activity of the topical steroids in general is unclear.
 However, corticosteroids are thought to act by induction of phospholipase A2 inhibitory proteins, collectively called lipocortins.
 It is postulated that these proteins control the biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting the release of their common precursor, arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A2.